You’ve reached out to potential wedding photographers to make sure they:

 - How they edit their images (and if their editing is consistent with their social media + website portfolio)

 Pro Tip: Look at the reception photos.
-Any photographer can take great photos during the day.
-But most of your wedding events will take place after the sun goes down.
+Every photographer takes great photos during the day.
+But a lot of your wedding events will take place after the sun goes down.
 Make sure the photographers you chat with know how to take great photos at night and in dark spaces.

 5. If things run late, can you stay?
 What’s your overtime rate?